MEGH2008/Project-Aura-detecting-by-AI/README.md

 - Create labelled datasets that mimic expected detector readings.
 - Introduce controlled noise and beam variations to test model robustness.
-- Ensure that our ML models can generalize to real-world beamline data.
+- Ensure that our ML models can generalise to real-world beamline data.

 ---